Welcome to FullContact!

 - You can export any of your tags.

-- Your tags sync bi-directionally as Groups in Google and Groups in iCloud.
+- Your tags sync bi-directionally as Groups in Google and iCloud.

 4. Select All

-- Actions: export individual contacts, groups of contacts from the contact list, or entire address books on your Settings page.
+- Export individual contacts, groups of contacts from the contact list, or entire address books from your Sync Sources page.
 Here's a helpful article on exporting contacts from FullContact.

 Thanks for joining FullContact!
 By the end of this guide, you should be able to leverage your FullContact address book to improve your contact management challenges.